DataCurationNetwork/data-primers/PDF Data Curation Primer/PDF-data-curation-primer.md

 Mobile applications allowing for reading PDF documents include Amazon Kindle app, Google Drive app, iBooks, and Hancom  Office Editor.
 Web tools include Smallpdf (conversion); PDFVue, A.nnotate, DigiSigner (reading, annotating, filling out forms,  signing); and Docstoc, Issuu, PDF.js, and PDFTron Systems (reading).

-***Uses Definitions***: ​ *creating - saving a document as .pdf, editing - editing a document that began as a .pdf and saving it as .pdf,  reading - opening and viewing .pdf files, converting - converting content from a .pdf file to another type, analyzing - analyzing  content in .pdf files.*
+*__Uses Definitions__: ​ *creating - saving a document as .pdf, editing - editing a document that began as a .pdf and saving it as .pdf,  reading - opening and viewing .pdf files, converting - converting content from a .pdf file to another type, analyzing - analyzing  content in .pdf files.*

-*Information on this page adapted from https://en.wikipedia.org/wiki/List_of_PDF_software*
+<sub>*Information on this page adapted from https://en.wikipedia.org/wiki/List_of_PDF_software*</sub>

 ## PDF CURATED Checklist